WilkensonDave/javascriptcalculator/README.md

 ![Alt text](cal.PNG)

-# This is a simple calculator build using HTML, CSS and javascript.
+# This is a basic calculator built using HTML, CSS, and javascript.

 # What did i learned?
-    In this project i strengthen the DOM manipulation and even handler knowledge.
+    In this project, I strengthen the DOM manipulation and event handler knowledge.

     I learned how to update the DOM.